sharikgrg/week4.game_listing/README.md

-# Listing game and Geo Location API:
+# Listing game and Geo Location API: :bowtie:

 - As a user I can Create a game to the listing
 - As a user I can read one game from the listing